Čierna nad Tisou

 Čierna nad Tisou (Tiszacsernyő) is a town and municipality in the Trebišov District in the Košice Region of extreme south-eastern Slovakia, near the Tisa (Tisza) river.

 History

 The town and municipality is one of the newest in the Košice Region established in 1828.

 In 1968, from 29 July to 1 August, Soviet and Czechoslovak leaders Leonid Brezhnev and Alexander Dubček met in Čierna nad Tisou.
 This meeting was followed by the Warsaw Pact invasion of Czechoslovakia on 20 August 1968.

 Geography

 The town lies at an altitude of 102 m and covers an area of 9.37 km2.
 It has a population of about 3,500 people.
 It is close to the tripoint between Hungary, Ukraine and Slovakia.

-Ethnicity
+Demographics

 The town is about 60% Hungarian, 34% Slovak, 6% Ukrainian.
+Due to the decline of railway traffic, the population size has decreased considerable in the first decades of the 21st century.
+From the peak of about 5,000 inhabitants in mid-1990s, the population of Čierna nad Tisou decreased to about 3,400 in 2025, representing the fastest decline of town population over that period in Slovakia.

 Economy and facilities

 The town has a pharmacy, and outpatient health facilities of a general practitioner and children and adolescents.
 The town has a public library, gymnasium, a post office, and a number of general and food stores.